rasguanabana/xml_browser/README.rst

 xml_browser converts arbitrary XML documents to a directory structure.
 This enables user to browse and edit XML in a simple and (as the author hopes) intuitive way.

+This utility was written in Python 3, but is intended to be portable.
+It was just quickly tested under Python 2, so it may be not working in older versions.

 Why?
 ====